AlexWZero/major-project/proposal.md

 ## Must Haves
 - nonogram program working
+- display numbers on the side
+- stop the square being selected when pressing a menu button
+- a save function
-- a loss condition
+- a loss condition(done)
-- lines showing properly
+- lines showing properly(done)
-- working menu screen
+- working menu screen (done)
-- an exit button
+- an exit button (done)

 ## Nice to Have
 - a library of finished games